About our training

 To give enough time for trainers and participants to discuss key issues, we normally ask for a minimum of 90 minutes.
 We can, of course, accommodate twilight sessions, longer sessions or even day-long events depending on your needs.

-All our trainers have expertise in mental health and are teachers, clinicians, academics or have lived experience of mental health problems.
+All our trainers have expertise in mental health and are teachers, clinicians or academics, and/or have lived experience of mental health problems.
 They draw on the latest research, clinical practice and the experiences to provide high quality, targeted training.
 They receive ongoing support from management, peers and wider CPD activities to ensure their knowledge and delivery follows recognised best practice.

 How many people can attend a course?